revanth83/revanth83.github.io/_posts/2026-2-1-Meta-learners_for-Heterogenous_Treatment_Effect_Estimation.md

 - **Median** gives equal group sizes (often stable).
 - **Mean** can create imbalance if the variable is skewed (and imbalance matters for T‑ and X‑Learner behavior).

-Because Chapter 9 is about *why different learners behave differently under imbalance*, it’s actually useful to see what happens when the split is not perfectly balanced.
+Because work is about *why different learners behave differently under imbalance*, it’s actually useful to see what happens when the split is not perfectly balanced.